 Secret Neighbor: Hello Neighbor

-For those that have played the indie horror, Hello Neighbor, with its kitschy aesthetic and terrifying, mustachioed villain – you can now team up with friends online to infiltrate Mr Petersons’ house as a group of kids.
+For those that have played the kitschy indie horror, Hello Neighbor, with its frankly terrifying mustachioed villain – you can now team up with friends online to infiltrate Mr Petersons’ house as a group of kids.

 Although this game is ghoul-free, it isn’t without its scares and what makes it most like Phasmophobia is the teamwork and investigative skills you undertake.
 You need to solve puzzles and progress to different areas by finding keys, working towards the locked basement where your friend is being held captive.
 Each kid has special skills and abilities such as Leadership, who has a blinding ability, and Brave, who is able to escape the neighbor’s grip.

-Okay, so you’re not all in this together, as one of the players is working with the neighbor, disguised as a kid with their own special skills and the objective to make sure you don’t succeed.
+Okay, so you’re not all in this together, as one of the players is working with the neighbor, disguised as a kid with their own special skills and the objective to make sure your ‘teammates’ don’t succeed.
 But, even without the ghosts, the Halloween-themed house complete with stretched cobwebs and dark corners makes this eerie game of cat and mouse a sufficiently spoopy ride.

 Dead by Daylight